Roasted Potato Wedges

 Instructions

-• Heat oven to 375 F. Grease a large baking pan or line with nonstick foil.
+• Heat oven to 400°F. Grease a large rimmed baking sheet or spray it with cooking spray.

-• In a food storage bag or large bowl, combine the potato chunks, oil or butter, salt, pepper, and garlic.
+• Peel the potatoes, or scrub them well and leave them unpeeled, then cut them into 1-inch-thick wedges.
+In a food storage bag or large bowl, combine the potato wedges with the olive oil, salt, pepper, and garlic.
 Toss to coat thoroughly and evenly.

 • Arrange the potatoes in a single layer in the prepared baking pan.
-Bake for 50 to 60 minutes, until the potatoes are lightly browned and tender, stirring a few times during baking.
+Bake for 30 to 45 minutes, until the potatoes are lightly browned and tender, turning them occasionally.

 Nutrition